 The Bank also seeks to recognise impairment losses which are known to exist at the balance sheet date, but which have not yet been specifically identified.
-In estimating unidentified impairment losses existing in collectively assessed portfolios, and in the absence of reliable data on historical loss rates and the emergence period for the identification of these impairment losses, the Bank considers the range of impairment loss rates from 0.85% to 1.20% prescribed by the CNB to be calculated on all credit risk exposures except those carried at fair value, including off-balance-sheet amounts and Croatian sovereign risk.
+In estimating unidentified impairment losses existing in collectively assessed portfolios, and in the absence of reliable data on historical loss rates and the emergence period for the identification of these impairment losses, the Bank considers the range of impairment loss rates at 1% (in 2012 at 0,85%) prescribed by the CNB to be calculated on all credit risk exposures except those carried at fair value, including off-balance-sheet amounts and Croatian sovereign risk.
 Amounts assessed as impaired on an individual basis are excluded from this calculation.